 - b.
-If a PHA has received a CHAP for units for which it has also submitted a Section 18 application but not yet received a determination on that Section 18 application, it must (i) submit a request to the SAC to withdrawal its Section 18 application; or (ii) submit a request to its local HUD Office of Public Housing to "hold" its CHAP while HUD completes its review of the Section 18 application.
-If a PHA decides to pursue RAD for eligible units that have been approved under a Section 18 application, SAC will conditionally rescind its Section 18 approval contingent on the successful completion of the RAD transaction and will modify IMS/PIC accordingly. - C. Ineligibility for Asset Repositioning Fee (ARF), Replacement Housing Factor (RHF), or Demolition Disposition Transition Funding (DDTF).
-PHAs will be ineligible to receive ARF, Capital Fund RHF or DDTF grants (see 24 CFR § 990.190(h) and 24 CFR § 905.10(i) and (j), respectively) for Covered Projects.
+If a PHA that has submitted a SAC application decides to pursue RAD for eligible units, the PHA must first withdraw its SAC application, in writing with a Board Resolution to support the withdrawal. - c.
+If a PHA that has been approved for a SAC application decides to pursue RAD for eligible units, the PHA must request that SAC rescind or conditionally rescind its approval of the application.
+If applicable, the SAC will conditionally rescind its SAC application approval contingent on the successful completion of the RAD transaction and will modify IMS/PIC accordingly.
+Units for which a PHA has received a SAC approval are ineligible for RAD if the PHA has taken any of the following actions to implement the SAC approval: - i. executed a demolition contract; - ii. completed a disposition (i.e., transferring title and/or executing a ground lease); - iii. received TPVs from HUD as a result of an approval;26 or - iv.
+Taken any steps to implement relocation under the approval (i.e., issuing the 90-day notice to residents). - C. Ineligibility for Asset Repositioning Fee (ARF), Replacement Housing Factor (RHF), or Demolition Disposition Transition Funding (DDTF).
+PHAs will be ineligible to receive ARF, Capital Fund RHF or DDTF grants (see 24 CFR § 990.190(h) and 24 CFR § 905.400(i) and (j), respectively) for Converting Projects that are removed from public housing ACC.
 RAD does not affect ARF, RHF, or DDTF for other public housing projects either previously receiving those funds or which would otherwise be eligible to receive such funding in the year in which the HAP Contract becomes effective.
 RAD does not affect the PHA's continued receipt of ARF, RHF, or DDTF for projects that were previously receiving these funds. - D. Effect of Conversion on PHA's Faircloth Limit.
 Section 9(g)(3) of the Act limits the construction of new public housing units, referred to as the "Faircloth Limit."
 Under the Faircloth Limit, a PHA may not use funds allocated under the Capital or Operating Funds for the purpose of constructing any new public housing units if the construction of those units would result in a net increase in the number of units the PHA owned, assisted, or operated as of October 1, 1999.